Arpita-deb/Sales_Data_Analysis/README.md

 # Sales Forecasting: Predictive Analysis with Excel and Power BI

 ## Introduction:
 The dataset on regional sales in the US encompasses sales details for 47 distinct products spanning from May 2018 to December 2022.
 These products have been marketed through a network of stores distributed over 4 regions and 48 cities within the US.
 In this analysis, I will employ Microsoft Excel to probe into the data, utilize Power BI for data visualization, and apply R Programming Language for sales forecasting.
 My objective is to dissect the sales and revenue patterns annually and monthly, benchmarking them against past data, pinpoint the best and worst performing products, sales channels, regions, and sales representatives.
 Additionally, I aim to identify the variables influencing revenue and profit, uncover potential growth areas and obstacles in boosting sales and revenue.
-Ultimately, I will devise sales strategies aimed at resource optimization.
+Ultimately, I'll provide recommendations for product and sales strategy improvements.

 ## Objectives: